mach-composer/mach-composer-cli/docs/src/syntax.md

     integrations: ["commercetools"]
 ```

+- `name` - Name of the component.
+To be used as reference in the site definitions.
 - `version` - A Git commit hash or tag
 - `source` - Source definition of the terraform module
 - `short_name` - Short name to be used in cloud resources.
 Should be at most 10 characters to avoid running into Resource naming limits.